DavidCuadradoB/Rover-Mars-Kata/Readme.md

 ## Things to take in consideration

-1. The main point of discussion that I have with myself is about the `CreatePlateauService` and `DeployMowerService`.
-Their objective is to create Plateau and Mower respectively.
-But it's necessary get the information from the user.
-The strategy is separate this logic using the `CommandReader` services using them as **Ports**.
-But also it's a little bit weird, because the system is getting information of the user from the application layer.
+1. The main point of discussion that I have with myself has been, how send the information to create the Plateau and the Mower to `CreatePlateauService` and `DeployMowerService`.
+I found 2 alternatives:
-   1. The alternative could be got the user commands from some service in the infrastructure layer and pass to the `NewMissionUseCase` the command with the different information to create the plateau and deploy de Mower, **but then, you could have the logic that should be in the usecase in the infrastructure layer** so I decided put this `CommandReader` injected into the Services instead.
-   2. This could be easier with an api where there are 3 different endpoints:
-      1. Create a plateau and save it in ddbb
-      2. Deploy a Mower and save it in ddbb
-      3. Move a Mower get the Mower with the plateau and move the Mower
-      4. And the user of the api could control the flow of the application.
-      5. I was tempted to use spring with an api, but I thought that it could be an overkill for this Kata.
+   1. Both services (`CreatePlateauService` and `DeployMowerService`) get the data calling to `PlateauCommandReader` and `MowerCommandReader` and they get the information from the user.
+      1. This was my first option.
+Having `NewMissionUseCase` in the application layer and is `NewMissionUseCase` who control the main loop (create the plateau and deploying as much Mower as the user wants) calling `CreatePlateauService` and `DeployMowerService`.
+      2. The problem with this option is that the driving-side of the application: getting information from the user, is requested in the application layer, even if the request per se was in the infrastructure layer, this smells to an incorrect responsibilities.
+   2. `NewMissionController` calls both services (`CreatePlateauService` and `DeployMowerService`) passing the user commands in an DTO and create the plateau and deploy the Mower.
+      1. `NewMissionController` is now in the infrastructure layer acting like a controller.
+      2. This option is similar to what you have in an API.
+You get the information in the controller and pass it to the service.
+      3. The problem is that the loop of the application: (create the plateau and deploying as much Mower as the user wants) is in the infrastructure layer.
+This could be incorrect depending on if you consider this a business logic or not.
+      4. With an API, this loop should be in the system who calls the api, so I decided go with this option.
 2. The logic has been separated in such a way that each class has only an objective, complying with the `Single responsibility principle`:
    1. `Main`: Dependency Injection.
 I'm not a big fan of this.
 I could prefer the inversion of control.
 I tried to use Spring for it, but it's complicated to use it without Controllers and I thought that this could be an overkill for this kata.
-   2. `NewMissionUseCase`: Acts as an orchestrator, calling the different services to create the plateau and deploy the Mower
+   2. `NewMissionController`: Acts as a controller, getting the commands from the user and calling the different services to create the plateau and deploy the Mower
    3. `CreatePlateauService`: Create the Plateau based on the commands get from the `PlateauCommandReader`
    4. `DeployMowerService`: Controls the Mower based on the commands get from the `MowerCommandReader`
    5. `PlateauCommandReader`: Returns the commands for the plateau creation.